El Calafate – Gateway to the Perito Moreno Glacier

 A Natural Phenomenon: The Glacier’s Ice Dam

-One of the most extraordinary natural events associated with the Perito Moreno Glacier is the periodic rupture of an ice dam.
 The glacier occasionally advances far enough across the southern arm of Lago Argentino, creating a natural barrier that cuts off the Brazo Rico from the main body of the lake.
 Water levels behind the dam rise dramatically, exerting immense pressure on the ice until, eventually, the dam ruptures in a thunderous collapse.
 This phenomenon, known as the Ruptura, can happen every few years, attracting thousands of visitors hoping to witness the spectacle.
-In an incredible stroke of luck, the last rupture occurred just as we arrived, although we missed the actual moment by mere hours.
+It was in March 2018 that the last rupture occurred, which was just before we arrived on our first visit to the glacier.
+Indeed, there are concerns that with the retreat of the glacier in recent years that there may not be any more ruptures in the future.

 Viewing the Glacier